 Your education section lists your qualifications in reverse chronological order, starting with the most recent.
 These should include any STEM online courses and bootcamps you have taken, university qualifications, vocational qualifications, and secondary school qualifications.
 For each, you should include:

-- An explanation of the relevant coursework, research, or thesis topics covered using bullet points for clarity
+• Explanation of relevant coursework, research, or thesis topics covered using bullet points for clarity

 Work experience

 The next section of your CV is where you will list any relevant work experience you have had.
-Many experiences that you might not expect can be relevant to STEM, such as hospitality jobs that practise communication and time management.
+Many experiences that you might not expect can be relevant to STEM, such as hospitality jobs that develop communication and time management skills.
 Therefore, you should consider each of your experiences carefully to try to relate them to the responsibilities you will have in the STEM job you are applying for.

 If you are worried about how to write a CV for a job with no experience, you will be glad to know that work experiences can include paid work, volunteering, internships, work experience programmes, and anything else where you gain insight into a working environment.
 For each experience, you should include: